“who killed laura palmer?”: gender, twin peaks, and a question of agency

 Laura Palmer and the trope of the dead girl

 Death, by proxy of being the cessation of life, is the paramount removal of self-agency.
 Those who are dead are no longer able to dictate their personal narrative and, more often than not, take on a new life after death as a result of the stories we tell about them.
 It can be said then that the dead occupy a complicated space of rhetorical in-betweenness, a type of othered and displaced subject.
-Twin Peaks is catalyzed by the death of Laura Palmer, whose dead body (blonde-haired and blue-eyed with soft, pale skin wrapped neatly in plastic) washes upon the shore of the lake by the Blue Pine Lodge (“Pilot,” 1990).
+Twin Peaks is catalyzed by the death of Laura — the stereotypical small town darling who volunteered for the needy and was named Homecoming Queen of her high school — whose dead body, blonde-haired and blue-eyed with soft, pale skin wrapped neatly in plastic, washes upon the shore of the lake by the Blue Pine Lodge (“Pilot,” 1990).
 The series is structured around a simple question: Who killed Laura Palmer?
 Laura is at once the driving force of the story and reduced to the background — a dead girl on the table of a mortuary who’s later buried out of sight, but never out of mind.
 Writer Sarah Marshall (2014) says of Laura, “A living woman groomed for passive stardom may easily accommodate the public’s wishes; a dead woman is utterly incapable of offering up even the most cursory contradiction to the narratives that entomb her as readily as any casket” (par.
 4).
 Laura is to be viewed as both alive in the narrative sense and dead in the physical sense, operating within a dichotomous space of having and lacking agency.

-Twin Peaks is not so much the story of Laura, but rather a pastiche of small vignettes of Laura’s life and the stories that the town projects onto her.
+Twin Peaks is not so much the story of Laura as it is a pastiche of small vignettes of Laura’s life and the stories the town projects onto her.
 The viewer is invited along the journey of finding Laura’s killer, one that pulls back the veil on Laura’s “good girl” image and reveals a dark, scandalous, secret life, in classic Lynchian fashion.
-Laura is a cocaine-addicted brothel worker who was routinely abused as a child.
-Of course, this isn’t our story to know — it’s Laura’s to tell — and the postmortem revelation of this without her consent is a violation of agency.
+Laura is a cocaine-addicted brothel worker who was routinely abused as a child by her father and powerful male figures within the town.
+This isn’t our story to know, but, rather, Laura’s to tell, and the postmortem revelation of this without her consent is a violation of her agency.
 Moreover, this depiction of Laura draws on harmful stereotypes of sex workers: a tired, well-worn, and frequently male-written narrative of childhood abuse leading to drug addiction leading to working at a brothel.
 This juxtaposition places “sex worker” as the opposite of “good girl,” which, in turn, reinforces dominant ideology that sex workers are to be seen as lesser-than.
-The story of the helpless young girl whose life is cut short is an all too familiar story that occurs because culture views femininity as weak and doesn’t like complicated depictions of female characters as much as they do the brooding male anti-heroes of shows like The Sopranos, Mad Men, and True Detective (another show about a dead, troubled, young girl) (Marshall, 2014, par.
+Additionally, it allows for Laura to be seen as deserving of death — or, in a sense, her death being somewhat justified — given her ‘criminal’ secret life.
+After all, Laura was no angel.
+The story of the helpless young girl whose life is cut short is an all too familiar story that occurs because culture views femininity as weak and doesn’t like complicated depictions of female characters as much as they do the brooding male anti-heroes of shows like The Sopranos, Mad Men, and True Detective, another show about a dead, troubled, young girl (Marshall, 2014, par.
 10).
 Marshall (2014) succinctly summarizes this by penning, “mourning a once-troubled young woman is easy, but trying to understand her actions is always difficult” (par.
 11).

 Young female bodies: Incest, hypersexualization, and the looming threat of violence

-Young female bodies are the heartbeat of Twin Peaks’ narrative — Laura’s plastic-wrapped corpse washing ashore, the voyeuristic gaze cast upon Audrey’s virgin body.
+Young female bodies are the heartbeat of Twin Peaks’ narrative: Laura’s plastic-wrapped corpse washing ashore; the voyeuristic gaze cast upon Audrey’s highly sexualized virgin body; and the exploited teenage workers at One Eyed Jack’s brothel and casino, recruited straight out of high school after working the perfume counter at Horne’s Department Store.
 The common thread between these depictions and others in the show is a constant hypersexualization of young girls’ bodies that manifests itself in myriad incestuous and violent ways.
 It may seem strange to consider the body of a dead girl hypersexualized, but one must consider the way in which Laura’s body is portrayed in death.
 Laura’s death occurs after a violent rape and the outline of her nude body is shrouded, yet distinct, in the opaque plastic she’s wrapped in (“Pilot,” 1990).
-Feminist critical media theorist Sue Lafky (1999/2000) argues an element of necrophilia (“clinical term for the sexual attraction to corpses”) in the presentation of Laura’s dead face that, “despite spending more than 24 hours in the river,” looks “serene, beautiful, and sexually available” (p.
+Critical media theorist Sue Lafky (1999/2000) argues an element of necrophilia (“clinical term for the sexual attraction to corpses”) in the presentation of Laura’s dead face that, “despite spending more than 24 hours in the river,” looks “serene, beautiful, and sexually available” (p.
 13).
 Laura’s dead body is the perfect woman in the eyes of dominant patriarchal culture: beautiful and sexual, yet “unresisting and unrejecting” (Lafky, 1999/2000, p.
 13).

-An application critical theory finds that Twin Peaks, like most of Lynch’s oeuvre, is created from harmful and violent gender roles that position femininity as lesser than masculinity.
+An application of Butler (1988) and van Zoonen’s (1994) work on gender theory alongside Lafky’s (1999/2000) work on feminist theory and Bainbridge and Delaney’s (2012) work in media studies finds that Twin Peaks is created from harmful and violent gender roles that position femininity as lesser than masculinity.
 Male characters have “important” jobs, are the storytellers, and enactors of violence.
-Female characters are shown in service positions, routinely afflicted with myriad ailments, often need saving, and are the recipients of male-initiated violence.
+Female characters are shown in service positions, routinely afflicted with myriad ailments, are often needing saving, and are the recipients of male-initiated violence.
 The young female bodies in the town of Twin Peaks are hypersexualized and frequently violated, be it through physical violence or emotional.
 Similarly, there is an uncomfortable father-daughter incest narrative present throughout the series that places male characters in higher positions of power than female.
-Finally, the story is catalyzed and sustained by a dead girl trope that strips Laura of her agency all while making her the center of the story, but also neatly in the background.
-Instead of Laura telling her own story, the male characters in town get to tell it for her.
-She is simultaneously lacking her own agency, but given agency through incomplete vignettes of her life that reveal a story she never intended to tell.
-From these areas of focus, a conclusion can be made that Twin Peaks portrays gender largely in the binary with a preference to masculinity over femininity, which is seen as weaker.
-Given the show’s cult status, especially among adolescents, it’s important to evaluate the implications of these narratives as they pertain to the construction of gender within broader culture.
+The story is catalyzed and sustained by a dead girl trope that strips Laura of her agency all while making her the center of the story, but also neatly in the background.
+Instead of Laura telling her own story, the male characters of the town get to tell it for her, meaning she is simultaneously lacking her own agency, but given agency through male-dictated, incomplete vignettes of her life that reveal a story she never intended to tell.

 Bainbridge, J. G., & Delaney, E. (2012).
 ‘Murder, Incest and Damn Fine Coffee’: Twin Peaks as new incest narrative 20 years on.
 Continuum: Journal Of Media & Cultural Studies, 26(4), 637–651.